bakame-php/http-structured-fields/docs/2.0/rfc-usage.md

 echo $permissions;                             // returns 'picture-in-picture=(), geolocation=(self "https://example.com/"), camera=*'
 ```

-> [!WARNING]
-> If parsing fails a `SyntaxError` exception is thrown with the information about why it failed.
+<p class="message-warning">If parsing fails a <code>SyntaxError</code> exception is thrown with the information about why it failed.</p>

-## Creating a new field
+## Serializing a field

 Conversely, if you need to quickly create a permission policy HTTP field text representation, the package
-provides the following ways to do so:
+provides the following ways to do by strictly following the RFC:

 ```php
 echo DataType::Dictionary->serialize([